wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 Human social behavior features profound individual differences.
 Some people are outgoing, others reclusive.
 Autism has emerged as a dimensional construct that underlines difficulties in social interaction and communication.

-Based on existing evidence about social learning challenges in autistic individuals, and nonautistic individuals who have high autistic traits, our hypothesis was that **individuals with higher levels of autism-like traits would be less likely to rely on emulation**.
+Building on prior work linking autistic traits to social learning differences, we hypothesized that **individuals with higher levels of autism-like traits would be less likely to rely on emulation**.

 A couple of results supported our hypothesis, here are two of them.

-First, we clustered participants by their most likely strategies in the observational learning task.
-We defined 4 strategy groups based on the computational model fittings: a non-learning group, an imitation group, an emulation group, and a mixture group.
-We found that people in the emulation group had the lowest autistic scores, followed by the mixture group and imitation group.
-People in the non-learning group had the highest autistic scores.
+Using computational model fits, we grouped participants into four strategy types: a non-learning group, an imitation group, an emulation group, and a mixture group.
+Autistic trait scores varied across groups, with the lowest in the emulation group and highest in the non-learning group.

 ![Strategy groups](ol_3.png "Violin plots of the distribution of autistic score in each of the four strategy groups (error bars are centered at the mean and represent s.d.)")